Age-optimal Scheduling over Hybrid Channels: proof of Lemma

-After introducing the three statements, we start our proof of Lemma \ref{l1m} now.
-The proof is from part (a) to part (d) according to the region of the system parameters: $\textbf{B}_1(\alpha),...,\textbf{B}_4(\alpha)$.
-Part (a) and (b) solves Lemma \ref{l1m} (a), and part (c) and (d) solves Lemma \ref{l1m} (b).
+After introducing the three statements, we start our proof of Lemma \ref{l1m}.
+The proof is divided into four parts: (a), (b), (c) and (d).
+Parts (a) and (b) are dedicated to prove part ($s1$) that gives Lemma \ref{l1m} (a), and parts (c) and (d) are dedicated to prove part ($s2$) that gives Lemma \ref{l1m} (b).